-- Very comfortable when lying on your back.
+- Comfortable to use when lying on your back.

 - Lightweight design.

-- They don’t block much sound, so you can hear children or other devices.
+- You can still hear children or other devices.

 - 30 day trial period and one year warranty.

-- They are fiddly to fit and don’t stay firmly in place all night.
+- Fiddly to fit and don’t stay firmly in place all night.

 - The bass is a little lacking.